This King Ranch Cauliflower Chicken is a long-awaited post for me since I grew up loving the original king ranch chicken casserole.

-This is a long awaited post for me since I grew up loving the original king ranch chicken casserole but never wanted to go to the trouble or put anyone else through the trouble of making tortillas for the dish since low-carb tortillas can change texture easily in casseroles.
+Since moving to a healthier diet I never wanted to go to the trouble or put anyone else through the trouble of making tortillas for the dish since low-carb tortillas can change texture easily in casseroles.

-Full Disclosure: This recipe was created many years ago and possibly at a place in West Texas called the King Ranch.
+Full Disclosure: The original recipe was created many years ago and possibly at a place in South Texas called the King Ranch.
 There are lots of ranch seasoning chicken recipes around and I love them all, but this is not one of those.
 It is converted from the original King Ranch chicken recipe that has been a potluck winner for decades.

 I’m finding these delicious, easy to fix dishes like King Ranch Cauliflower Chicken make quick work of supper, but are also large and satisfying enough to feed a family or even an empty nest with plenty of leftovers.

 I used a rotisserie chicken and microwaved frozen cauliflower for this dish but if you have the time and the inclination boneless skinless grilled chicken could be chopped up for this dish and fresh cauliflower could be used.
 I will update this recipe if I ever get to test it using those items.

 - 20 oz frozen cauliflower florets (2 10 oz packages or approx. 4 cups)